imdrasil/jennifer_twin/README.md

 `.map_fields` macro generates only 3 things:

-- getters for fields named after model's ones (unless other name is specified)
+- getters for all fields named after model's ones (unless other name is specified)
 - initializer accepting model instance to copy
 - `#to_model` method to create a model instance from it's fields